 - Go to a wifi hotspot (park or hotel), open wifi on your phone, connect to Etecsa, insert the username and the password on your scratch card – and connect.
 You are now online.

 - Some hotels have their own system with wifi.
-Most large hotels and resorts have complimentary wifi in 2023, but often you still need to get an access code from the reception.
+Most large hotels and resorts have complimentary wifi, but often you still need to get an access code from the reception.

 If you want all the details, you will find everything about the internet and wifi in Cuba here.

-If you are looking for a Cuba holiday in 2023, but don’t really want to take on the challenge all alone, there are various tour companies that can provide tried and tested “done for you” tours of Cuba!
+If you are looking for a Cuba holiday, but don’t really want to take on the challenge all alone, there are various tour companies that can provide tried and tested “done for you” tours of Cuba!

-These are the top-rated G Adventures tours of Cuba for 2023!
+These are the top-rated G Adventures tours of Cuba!

 8 days, Havana to Havana, age requirement 18-35.